Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 center;

-Carefully supervised artificial intelligence functions enabled 24/7/365 effective access to ABC-STEEEP;
+Carefully supervised artificial intelligence functions enabled 24/7/365 efficient and

-Care as described eliminated a crowded emergency department visit that in previous years would have had a $200 co-pay.
-Follow-up visits would have required $35 co-pays;
+Care as described eliminated a snowy > one-hour drive to an unprepared crowded emergency department that in previous years would have had a $200 co-pay.

-The lad’s portable, up-to-date, accurate, legible and always available medical record is a priceless gift to care givers; and
+The lad’s totally portable, up-to-date, accurate, legible and always available medical

 The need for stormy early morning distant travel was abrogated;